 Yes, a large display means bulky laptops in general.
 And with large displays, your eyes also get tired because of the strain.
 That’s why we always recommend a minimal screen size that will do the job flawlessly.

-First off, decide on suitable screen size for your kind of work.
+First off, decide on a suitable screen size for your kind of work.
 It’s because it varies from person to person.
 For example, many accounting students love working on a 13-inch laptop because of the small-sized screen.

 Another popular size that many users love is 15 inches.
 They’re considerably large for your accounting software.
 And these notebooks are heavier when compared with 13-inches.
 Our recommendation?
 Look for your needs and decide!